CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 15. CI/CD Pipeline Checklist

-Use this as a practical quality bar:
+Use this as a practical quality bar (small team / solo dev friendly):

 16. FAQ: CI/CD